ngbp/ngbp/tools.md

 ## Introduction

-`ngBoilerplate` is standards-based, so it uses all the familiar tools to manage and develop client-side code.
+`ngBoilerplate` is standards-based, so it uses all the usual tools to manage and develop client-side code.
 If you've developed modern, highly-organized JavaScript projects before, you are probably already familiar with at least most of these tools.
 What follows is a simple description of the tools of which this